pulseq/ISMRM-Virtual-Meeting--November-15-17-2023/basic_pulseq_tutorial/readme.md

 ## 4. recon folder
 work in progress

-## A more Detailed Pulseq tutorial
+## 5. A more detailed Pulseq tutorial
 https://github.com/pulseq/tutorials